Red Symons: Radio career

 Symons originally appeared as a presenter in a weekly slot on the ABC Radio Melbourne's breakfast radio program.
 He then filled in for Lynne Haultain on the breakfast program while she was on maternity leave, replacing her permanently in that slot in 2003, and continuing in the role until late 2017.

 In June 2017, Symons interviewed fellow ABC radio presenter Beverley Wang about her new podcast, It's Not a Race.
 During the interview, Symons asked Wang questions such as "What's the deal with Asians?", "Are they all the same?" and "Are you yellow?", and defended the infamous "blackface" skit on Hey Hey It's Saturday.
 Most of the controversial comments were edited out of the broadcast interview, but Wang released the full interview on the podcast feed.
 The ABC removed the recording, saying that "a review of the editorial processes around this content and its use is in progress" and apologised for its broadcast.

 In December 2017 Symons announced that he would not return to the breakfast presenter role in 2018 after he was advised that the ABC did not renew his contract.

 Personal life

-Symons married Elly Agrotis in 1990 and together they had three sons, Samuel, Raphael and Joel.
+Symons married Elly Agrotis in 1990 and together they had three sons, Samuel, Raphael and Joel, they later divorced in 2016.

-An Australian Story episode aired in February 2010 documented his son Samuel's fifteen-year battle with cancer.
+An Australian Story episode aired in February 2010 that documented his son Samuel's fifteen-year battle with cancer.
 The episode won a silver medal at the 2011 New York Festivals "Worlds Best T.V. and Films" Category and a Quill award in 2010 from the Melbourne Press Club for Best Current Affairs Feature.

 Samuel died from an aggressive brain cancer on 3 October 2018 at the age of 27.